Breast milk courier helps Indonesian mums cope

 His feelings are echoed by the authorities, who are struggling to encourage Indonesian women to breastfeed their newborn babies.

-The number of women who do so fell to 38 percent in 2007, said Yulianto Santoso Kuniawan, a pediatrician who is also a consultant on breastfeeding.
+The number of women who do so fell to 38 percent in 2007, said Yulianto Santoso Kuniawan, a paediatrician who is also a consultant on breastfeeding.

 Most mothers receive information promoting the benefits of formula or free samples while still in hospital after giving birth, but Kurniawan said hospitals need to do more to promote breastfeeding, especially for the natural immunity it provides.